Kimbatt/detria/BENCHMARKS.md

 - Fractal test: see [here](images/fractal.png), contains a lot of cocircular points
 - Random test: generating uniform random points inside a square - the square has 4 corners and 4 outline edges, the rest of the points are steiner points

 The result images include the times required to perform the triangulations, in a box plot format.
-Red dots are outliers.
+Red dots are outliers (that are outside the 1.5 IQR range).
-Hover the rows in the images for additional info.
+For additional info, open the images in a new tab, and hover the rows.

 ## Results